chinchang/picssel-art/README.md

 How to use
 -----

 Its simple!
-Draw your pixel marvel on the canvas and when done, press the **Genrate Code!** button to get the code.
+Draw your pixel marvel on the canvas and when done, press the **Generate Code!** button to get the code.

 Try it out
 ------------